Skip to main content

 Many patients also use Health Savings Accounts (HSAs) or Flexible Spending Accounts (FSAs) to reduce their out-of-pocket costs using tax-advantaged dollars.

 Dental insurance varies widely in implant coverage.
-If you have coverage, we verify your specific benefits and submit claims as a courtesy.
+If you have coverage, we verify your specific benefits and submit claims as a courtesy for the restorative work we provide.
 Even out-of-network, your insurance may contribute toward treatment costs.

 Questions to Ask at Your Consultation